Interview with Marcel Walker, Head of Network & Cloud

 The cloud business is ultimately profitable thanks to its large degree of scalability.
 Is Switzerland big enough for this type of business?

 Absolutely.
-From Autumn 2017, we are also integrating capabilities offered by Amazon and Microsoft Azure.
+We are also integrating capabilities offered by Amazon and Microsoft Azure.
 The important thing is this: Swisscom is the service provider.
 The customer doesn’t have to monitor different platforms, we integrate everything.
 That’s massively important, especially when it comes to security.

 We are the largest SAP service provider in Switzerland.
-Up to now, our customers’ SAP environments have run on dedicated servers located with us.
-We will now migrate everything onto Enterprise Cloud for SAP Solutions.
+We are migrating everything onto Enterprise Cloud for SAP Solutions.
 That is extremely attractive for both existing customers and new ones.
 The customer gets an integrated solution and can – in Switzerland, uniquely – operate its existing SAP landscape from the cloud, even for the HANA workload.
 We take care of network integration, security and performance.
 This takes a huge amount of pressure off the customer.

 Will companies with their own IT still exist in 10 or 15 years’ time?

 The question isn’t whether they will still have their own IT.
 The question is which tasks the internal IT will cover.
 We are convinced that infrastructure services such as network, cloud and security will be obtained largely from specialist service providers.
 This gives companies the space to focus their IT specialists on the development of services which help to differentiate the company’s market presence.